I am the Erasmus Smith’s Professor of Modern History (1762) at Trinity College Dublin and Chair of the Irish Research Council.

 I am committed to bringing history to the widest possible audience and was closely involved in the development and launch of History Scotland, an illustrated and interdisciplinary quarterly magazine that is aimed at members of the general public.

 I have contributed to television (BBC, RTÉ, Channel 4, Channel 5) and radio programmes (BBC Radio 4 ‘In our time’, PBS, Radio Scotland, RTÉ, Newstalk, Near FM), largely dealing with current affairs, historical topics or advocacy for the humanities.
-I am an executive producer for a 6-part documentary series, ‘From That Small Island: The Story of the Irish’, and will work with the creative team that produced the award-winning 3-part documentary on ‘1916’, which was viewed by 50M people around the world.
+I am an executive producer for a 6-part documentary series, ‘From That Small Island: The Story of the Irish’, and will work with the creative team that produced the award-winning 3-part documentary ‘1916’, which was viewed by 50M people around the world.

 Public engagement was core to my directorship of the Trinity Long Room Hub, with the institute hosting over 300 research events a year.
 I took great pleasure in developing our ‘signature’ events as part of our public humanities initiative to demonstrate the relevance of Arts and Humanities research to current times.
-Our Behind the Headlines discussion series (since 2015, endowed by the John Pollard Foundation) was created in response to the Charlie Hebdo terrorist attack and I hosted 25 discussions on pressing and complex issues from same sex marriage and abortion referenda to Brexit and COVID-19, with subsequent media coverage.
+Our Behind the Headlines discussion series (since 2015, endowed by the John Pollard Foundation) was created in response to the Charlie Hebdo terrorist attack and I hosted 25 discussions on pressing and complex issues from same-sex marriage and abortion referenda to Brexit and COVID-19, with subsequent media coverage.
 I developed the profile of the Hub’s signature Annual Edmund Burke and Annual Humanities Horizons Lectures to include public intellectuals including Homi Bhabha, Robert Fisk, Roy Foster, Margaret MacMillan, Anthea Butler and Mary McAleese.
-I worked with our Arts and Humanities led research themes and colleagues in the Schools to introduce several lecture series including Trinity and the Changing City led by the identities theme, Out of the Ashes in conjunction with the Beyond 2022 project, Beyond the Book of Kells with the Library and Manuscript, Book and Print Cultures theme.
+I worked with our Arts and Humanities led research themes and colleagues in the Schools to introduce several lecture series including Trinity and the Changing City led by the Identities in Transformation theme, Out of the Ashes in conjunction with the Beyond 2022 project, Beyond the Book of Kells with the Library and Manuscript, Book and Print Cultures theme.
 The Hub is now a well-known contributor to public debate on pressing political, social and cultural issues.

 - 2020–present: Non-executive director of Key Capital, an independent financial advisory firm